What are Jadeite Dishes?

 McKee and Jeannette dishes made prior to World War II glow under a black light because they contain uranium.

-Fire-King and reproduction dishes were never made with uranium so they are very safe to use in the kitchen.
+Original Fire-King Jadeite dishes were never made with uranium so they are very safe to use in the kitchen.
 We use our Fire-King Restaurant Ware dishes every day and for special occasions.

 Are Jadeite Dishes Radioactive?

-Do Jadeite dishes have detectable levels of uranium?
+Do some Jadeite dishes have detectable levels of uranium?
 Yes.

 Are they considered dangerous to use?
 No.